bevyengine/bevy/release-content/migration-guides/resources_as_components.md

 Due to the split storage it used to be possible to both access an entity and a resource in a `WorldQuery` implementor.
 This is no longer valid.
 In order to access multiple different entities for a `WorldQuery` implementation, use `WorldQuery::init_nested_access`.
+See the implementation of `WorldQuery` for `AssetChanged` for an example of how this can be done correctly.

 ## Miscellaneous